Skip to main contentArrow Right

 To complete this tutorial, you need to have the following:

-Here’s a rough architecture diagram of the application you’ll create:
+Here’s a quick look at the rough architecture of the Vue.js authentication you’ll create:

 Fig: Rough architecture diagram